 The other option is to make sure that all your graphics are placed on Word's drawing layer.
 This is not as easy as it sounds, as it is possible (and reasonable) for graphics to also be in other places besides the drawing layer.
 But, if you had a document where they really were all on the drawing layer, then you can display the Word Options dialog box, click Display at the left side of the dialog box, and then turn off the Print Drawings Created in Word check box.
 Automatically, the items on the drawing layer would be omitted from your printout.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (10393) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (10393) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Selecting Printing of Color Pictures.

 Author Bio